Yoast/wordpress-seo/readme.txt

 #### Bugfixes

-* Fixes a bug where unnecessary data was written in the Yoast database when on non-production sites (or when the relevant `Yoast\WP\SEO\should_index_indexables` filter was used to disable such a behavior)
+* Fixes a bug where unnecessary data was written in the Yoast database on non-production sites (or when the relevant `Yoast\WP\SEO\should_index_indexables` filter was used to disable such a behavior).

 #### Other